How to Test the Waters With a Crush or Guy Friend

 Do not accept endless "maybe" energy.
 If every test creates more ambiguity, the answer may be that he likes the attention more than he is choosing the relationship.

-Should I confess to my guy friend?
+Should I tell my guy friend I like him?

 Confessing can be right if you have enough evidence, enough emotional steadiness, and enough willingness to accept either answer.
 But it is not the only honest option.
 Testing the waters gives you a middle step between silence and a high-pressure declaration.